Office of University Compliance

 Guideline: Recommended guidance or additional information used to support policies and procedures, industry best practice, or intended to educate the workforce on how to achieve a desired outcome.
 Allows end-user discretion in interpretation, implementation, or use.
 Non-compliance with, or violation of, guidelines does not create the same level of risk.

 Policy Owner: The unit, senior institutional official and/or designee responsible for authoring, implementing, maintaining, and monitoring a policy.
+Committees may advise on content or participate in review processes, but they cannot serve as Policy Owners.

 Procedures: Operational processes established for the implementation of policies.
 If a policy is “what” the institution does, its procedures are “how” it carries out the requirements of a policy.
 Non-compliance with, or violation of, procedures may result in disciplinary action.